 The permittee must keep a record describing off-permit changes made at the facility that result in emissions of a regulated air pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and the emissions resulting from those off-permit changes.

-The permit shield of condition G9 does not extend to off-permit changes.
+The permit shield of Condition G9 does not extend to off-permit changes.

 Section 502(b)(10) Changes to the Source [OAR 340-218-0140(3)]